-While neither Tribe has indicated to WBO that they have a formal broadband plan or initiative, WBO has regularly engaged with the leadership of Wind River Internet, a Northern Arapaho Tribal Industries company established in 2014 (see also Section 2.18.11).
-Wind River Internet provides broadband and other service to several of the principal municipalities on the Wind River Reservation (e.g., Arapahoe, Boulder Flats, Ethete, Fort Washakie, Midval, Riverton, etc.) as well as communities immediately outside the reservation (i.e., Lander).
+Boulder Flats, Ethete, Fort Washakie, Midval, Riverton, etc.) as well as communities immediately outside the reservation (i.e., Lander).
 In previous engagements with the Northern Arapaho, WBO has been referred to Wind River Internet leadership for all State broadband deployment planning processes.
 As part of the United State Department of Agriculture's (USDA) ReConnect program, WBO participated in a technical assistance office visit to Wind River Internet on May 11, 2023.

 While not related to the BEAD program, WBO regularly engaged with Tribal representatives in relation to its Connect Wyoming program.
 Tribal representatives have participated in webinars related to the grant program and received materials via e-mail.
-Wind River Internet submitted an application for Connect Wyoming 2 (Capital Projects Fund), which is currently being evaluated along with other provider applications.
+Wind River Internet submitted an application for Connect Wyoming 2 ARPA/CPF, which is currently being evaluated along with other provider applications.

-As it has done previously, WBO will ensure that Wind River Internet, ESBC, and NABC are invited to any upcoming statewide stakeholder engagement efforts surrounding the BEAD Initial Proposal as well as informed of the opportunity to provide public comment on this BEAD Initial Proposal Vol. II.
-WBO also re-sent its original formal Tribal consultation request via certified mail to the NABC and ESBC in early October.
+As it has done previously, WBO will ensure that Wind River Internet, ESBC, and NABC are invited to any future statewide stakeholder engagement efforts surrounding the BEAD Initial Proposal.